Introduction:

 “What’s the best way to deal with a pension during a divorce?”

 We believe that the easiest and simplest route for most divorcing couples is the pension sharing order.
-A fair division is decided upon, then an order is sent from the court to the pension scheme mandating that a percentage is paid to the pension member’s former spouse.
+A fair division is decided upon, then an order is sent from the court to the pension scheme mandating that a percentage (in theory, this is usually 50%) is paid to the pension holder’s former spouse.
 This can either be paid directly into an existing pension, or if the former spouse has no existing pension, this asset can be used to create one.

 “Will I have to go to court?”